Industries

 Typical testing needs on construction projects

 DOT-covered operators (hauling, equipment transport where applicable) may need DOT drug and alcohol collections alongside non-DOT craft under a separate company policy.
-Random programs—DOT or handbook-driven—need batching that respects gate access and site safety rules.
+Random programs—DOT or handbook-driven—need batching that respects gate access, trade stacking, and site safety rules so testing does not create new hazards in the laydown yard.

 Why on-site and mobile testing works for construction